 I currently work as a research assistant with an interdisciplinary research team in the Department of Cognitive Science at Macquarie University.
 This team is investigating skilled action and cognition as part of the ARC Discovery Project, “Mindful bodies in action: a philosophical study of skilled movement” led by John Sutton and Doris McIlwain.

 Christensen, Wayne and Bicknell, Kath.
-(In preparation).
+(Submitted).
 “The predictive role of affordances in sports.”
 In Massimiliano L. Cappuccio (ed.)
 The MIT Press Handbook of Embodied Cognition and Sport Psychology.